-Spring is the perfect time to stretch out your legs and earn your pint!
+Time to stretch out your legs and earn your pint!
 We headed out with our local hillwalking guide, Amanda from Peak Footwear, and our trusty companion and journalist Tom Hill to discover the magic hidden in the countryside surrounding our Holmfirth Tap Room.
 Kick back, relax, and read about our first installment of magic stories.

 Over to Tom...